elliotclowes/learnt.me/Rules for Life.md

 ***

 Expect no applause for telling the truth.
 It's a rightful, but often thankless task.
-And sometimes doing the right thing carries a heavy price.
+And sometimes doing the right thing carries a heavy price – whether it be violence, awkward moments, or lost friendships.
+But it’s a price you have to learn to pay without question.

 ***